-The responses will be considered in connection with the Court's review of the parties requested findings of fact and conclusions of law and the preparation of the Court's decision in this phase of these proceedings.
+The responses will be considered in connection with the Court's review of the parties requested findings of fact and conclusions of law and the preparation of the Court's decision in

 The State is requested to identify areas of dispute in connection with the claims of the United States as set forth in paragraph 17, pp. 12-13 of the State's Response and submit a memoranda brief in support of its claims and contentions.